-After 24 hours, if there is not enough brine to cover the cabbage by 1 inch, (This will protect the kraut from airborne bacteria) make a brine solution by dissolving 1 tablespoon of salt in 1 quart of boiling water and pour over the cabbage.
+After 24 hours, if there is not enough brine to cover the cabbage by 1 inch (this will protect the kraut from airborne bacteria), then make a brine solution by dissolving 1 tablespoon of salt in 1 quart of boiling water and pour over the cabbage.

 Replace the cabbage leaves, follower, weight and dishtowel and let sit another 2 to 6 days.
 Taste it every few days and refrigerate it when it is as sour as you like it.
 This will stop the fermentation process, and the sauerkraut will last for months in your refigerator.

 I hope you have wonderful success with this sauerkraut recipe.